Estes Park Power & Communication is continually striving to provide the best electrical service to its customers.

 In a dynamic environment like the Rocky Mountains, regular maintenance and upgrades to the electric system are required.
 Performing regular system maintenance provides opportunities to upgrade and improve on an ongoing basis.
 Capital improvement projects are continually underway to bring long-term upgrades to the system.
 Please refer to the Electric Capital Improvements page and the Electric Maintenance Projects page for periodic updates on these ongoing projects.

-Power & Communications contractors will begin microtrenching in the Fall River Ct and David Dr neighborhoods (map) beginning in early to mid-September 2019.
+Power & Communications contractors will begin microtrenching in the Fall River Ct and David Dr neighborhoods (map) and Carriage Hills along portions of Carriage Dr, Fish Creek Rd, Sanborn Dr, and Ramshorn Dr (map), beginning in early to mid-September 2019.
 Project notification signs are out at the major intersections of the neighborhood.

 Please visit GoEstesBroadband.com for more information and to sign up for updates based on your service address.